 Total Film The 50 Greatest British Movies...
 Ever—The film magazine picks 49 top British films with an eye to diversity.
 For example, the list includes films in which Michael Caine does not star.
 Readers elected the 50th film.
 This link is from Listal, which skips the fan-supported film (Monty Python and the Holy Grail).

-Total Film The 100 Greatest Directors Ever—The film magazine picked its top 100 directors and nominated a "perfect picture" for each one, which make up a mainstream leaning list.
+Total Film The 100 Greatest Directors Ever—The film magazine picked its top 100 directors and nominated a "perfect picture" for each one.
 Separate pages have #100-#81 and #80-#61.

-Total Film 100 Greatest Movies of All Time—The film magazine presented the 2005 version of the best films of all time in a mainstream list.
+Total Film 100 Greatest Movies of All Time—The film magazine presented the 2005 version of the best films of all time.

 Total Film The 67 Most Influential Films Ever Made—The film magazine selected some of the most important films.
 This link is from the Internet Archive.